 For additional background on converging segments and financial asset classes, on the breakdown of value between the business core and its optionality, on the emergence of a new economics fueled by a new economy, and on the interconnectedness of all these things by way of context…

-… a collection of essays about a new information economy and its new fundamentals.
+… a collection of essays about a new technology environment and its new fundamentals.